Agoric/documentation/main/guides/agoric-cli/commands.md

 # Agoric CLI Command Reference
-Add a command name to `agoric` to specify what command to run. **Note**: Required argument names need not be given, only their values.
-Optional argument names must be given, along with their values.
-See the command's examples if you're not sure if a name is needed.
+Add a command name to `agoric` to specify what command to run.

 The `agoric` commands documented here are the ones useful for dapp developers.
 Other `agoric` commands you may see listed are not covered in this document.